 What are the benefits of using a scalp massager?

-Stress reduction – The meditative nature and pleasant sensations of using a massager for the scalp can take you away from the stresses of your daily life and stimulate the production of serotonin and dopamine (feel-good hormones).
+Stress reduction – The meditative nature and pleasant sensations of using a scalp or forehead massager for the scalp can take you away from the stresses of your daily life and stimulate the production of serotonin and dopamine (feel-good hormones).

 Improves sleep – As a side-benefit of stress reduction, they may help you get to sleep easier, as you’ll be relaxed after repeated, therapeutic patterns and movements on your head.